How to Read a Result Page

 Every result carries typed metadata in the right rail:

-- Resolved — the program has a complete, machine-checked or structurally grounded result
+- Internally addressed — the program has a complete internal, machine-checked, or structurally grounded result, without implying external acceptance

 - Partial — the program has a structural approach but the derivation is incomplete